Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 * *1.5 hours* Managed to implement the refelection when selecting the topN controller, you only have to add a new controller to the identify params file and then any new specific parameters to the ParamWidgets const file.

 * *1.5 hours* It is now possible to run the topN controller from the simualte page, where parameters are all passed using the generated ones and nothing is pulled in a hard coded style.
 Of course I am now back to an n=1 scenario again, but tbh to get this working is really good.

+* *1.5 hours* Trying to make the simulate page have a scroll bar in preparation for the controllers with too many parameters to display on the one screen.

+### 16 Oct 2023

+* *1 hour* Trying to get the page to now reflect on inline constructors, in this case the Roi and smart roi builder params.

+* *1 hour* Managed to now reflect the inline objects, just now finding a way to construct the objects with the appropriate values going to the correct paramter.

+### 17 Oct 2023

+* *2 hours* Finally beginning to understand the purpose fo kwargs, just now encountering an error where the findchild function will not identify the custom button widget that I have created...

+### 18 Oct 2023

+* *2.5 hours* Fixed issue where the widgets were not being identified, so now have successfully implemented the kwargs selection of parameters.
+It appears now though that the simulation functions do not like floats and require integers in some cases...
+May just go and edit the actual controller code to fix this.